 The desire to communicate facts, ideas and emotions is central to human existence everywhere.
-Communications technologies shape our increasingly global societies, and deeply impact our daily lives.
+Communication and information technologies shape our increasingly global societies, and deeply impact our daily lives.

-The international Master of Science Programme Communications Technology provides you with the advanced competences necessary to develop the infrastructure and devices of the future, where wireless and fibreoptic networks become ever faster, and evermore ubiquitous.
+The international Master of Science Programme Communication and Information Technology provides you with the advanced qualifications necessary to develop the infrastructure and devices of the future, where wireless and fibreoptic networks become ever faster, and evermore ubiquitous.

 Successful applicants will have a Bachelor of Science or comparable degree in Electrical Engineering or a closely related field with a significantly above-average grade, be fluent in English and have a strong motivation to work in a challenging multicultural environment.